Got a question for Timothy Baril? Ask me anything on the contact page. Your question might be included on the list below.

 Because of all that, I decided to self publish.
 Unfortuntely, that means working all on your own.
 No editors or artists and no-one cheering you on or making you feel like a professional.
 And, you don’t get even the bare minimum press that publishing houses do.
 It all has to be done alone.
 That marketing takes you away from your writing.
 And getting started is a huge pain because so few people are willing to take a chance reading a new author.
 Establishing a fan base and getting reviews as a new author is very challenging.

 Where do you get your information or ideas for your books?

-My fantasy novels derive ideas fom all over.
-Because Heartstone is pun-based, it’s a matter of finding puns and then building them into the story.
+My fantasy novels are derived from ideas from all over.
+Because Heartstone is somewhat pun-based, it’s a matter of finding puns and then building them into the story.
 There are also a lot of cultural references worked into the world.
-For the monster novels, I draw from my pasion for Halloween and the whole mythos of that world.
+For the Monster novels, I draw from my passion for Halloween and the whole mythos of that sort of thing.

 Other books and authors are also a big inspiration and every time I read a book I wonder how I would write it and what I would do to the plot.

 When did you write your first book and how old were you?

 My first completed story was Carmilla, a re-working of a story by a 19th century author.
 I finished that in 2013 at the age of 33.